Divsth/GDSC-Take-home/README.md

 # GDSC-Take-home

-run the following commands to launch the webpage:
+Run the following commands to launch the webpage:

 npm install
 npm start